Roberto Pereyra: International career

 Pereyra was selected to represent the Argentine under-20 football team at the 2011 FIFA U-20 World Cup.
 He played all three group games at the tournament, helping Argentina defeat Mexico and North Korea and draw with England.
 He missed Argentina's 2–1 Round of 16 victory over Egypt through suspension, but returned to the starting line-up in the quarter-final clash against Portugal, which Argentina lost on penalty kicks after neither team could score during 120 minutes.

 He made his senior debut for Argentina on Saturday 11 October 2014 in a 2–0 friendly match loss against Brazil played in Beijing, China after being called up by Gerardo Martino.

 Pereyra was a part of the Argentina national team at the 2015 Copa América, winning a runners-up medal.

 On 11 October 2018, Pereyra scored his first senior international goal for Argentina in a 4–0 friendly win over Iraq in Saudi Arabia.

 On 21 May 2019, he was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.

 Style of play

-Pereyra is a quick, dynamic, and hardworking player, who possesses notable stamina, pace, crossing ability, and vision, as well as good technique and dribbling skills.
-A creative, well-rounded and tactically versatile right-footed midfielder, who is capable of using either foot, Pereyra is able to play in several midfield and offensive positions, due to his adaptability, and energy, in addition to his offensive and defensive work-rate and attributes.
+Pereyra has been described by his, at the time manager, Javi Gracia, as an "important, high quality player".
+Pereyra is able to play in several midfield and offensive positions, due to his adaptability, and energy, in addition to his offensive and defensive work-rate and attributes.
 He is usually deployed as an offensive midfielder in the centre, or as wide midfielder, on either flank, although his preferred position is on the left wing; he has even played as a second striker on occasion, or in a deeper role as a central midfielder.
-Due to his attributes, playing position and nationality, he was compared to the former Italo-Argentine Juventus winger Mauro Camoranesi during his time in Italy.
+Due to his attributes, playing position and nationality, he was compared to the former Italo Argentine Juventus winger Mauro Camoranesi during his time in Italy.